Chart Color Schemes

 Carrington features high concentrations of group households and lone person households, with a lower-than-average median household size

-Family households account for 59.3% of all households, including 20.2% couples with children, 26.7% couples without children, and 12.0% single parent families.
-Non-family households constitute the remaining 40.7%, with lone person households at 31.4% and group households comprising 9.1%.
-The median household size is 2.2 people, smaller than the Rest of NSW average of 2.4.
+Family households constitute 59.3% of all households, including 20.2% couples with children, 26.7% couples without children, and 12.0% single parent families.
+Non-family households account for the remaining 40.7%, with lone person households at 31.4% and group households comprising 9.1%.
+The median household size is 2.2 people, which is smaller than the Regional NSW average of 2.4.

 Frequently Asked Questions - Households